-Post-surgical manipulation of your implants (through massage) may help by encouraging the body to form a capsule in each breast slightly larger (or looser) than the implant itself, and thereby having a softer feel.
+Post-surgical manipulation of your implants (through massage) may help by encouraging the body to form a capsule in each breast slightly larger (or looser) than the implant itself.
 Breast implant massage can also gain breast symmetry where one implant may be slightly higher than the other, develop cleavage, or to retain the contour and symmetry of your breasts in the long-term.

 It is important to massage routinely if you want your implants to settle sooner rather than later, and thereafter to maintain a good feel and appearance to your breasts.
 Continued massage is particularly important for smooth implants.
-If you have textured implants, you may only need to continue massaging until the implants have dropped; Dr. Jugenburg will advise you on this.
+If you have textured implants, DO NOT massage your breasts; Dr. Jugenburg will advise you on this.

 Should you at any time experience any of the following, please contact the clinic immediately on (647) 360-1975: